 Starting today, I begin blogging twice per week.
 It’s one of a series of measures I’m taking to share more with my audience.
 We’ll feature Q&A’s with experts, a new column from our creative director, video clips, and more!
 To kick it off, I’ve decided to feature someone I speak of often.
 He’s been included on dozens of #Strella blog posts, he’s the most brilliant marketer I know, and he’s someone I respect because he’s always going to tell you the truth (especially when it’s not what you want to hear!).
 We share several clients – and dozens of past clients – in our ten-year relationship.
 You’ve probably figured out that I’m talking about the one and only, John Webster.

 John’s been working diligently to help organizations generate more qualified leads – and convert those leads to customers.
 It’s only fitting that we talk about this process, which some call a marketing funnel or sales funnel.
-If you’re curious about how you can build a marketing funnel for your organization, check out this Q&A with John.
+If you’re curious about how you can get a ClickFunnels Discount and build a marketing funnel for your organization, check out this Q&A with John.

 What exactly is a marketing funnel and what’s its advantage to an organization?